iawarner/qsub_scripts/ClusterComputingNotes.md

-`-r` is reading capabilities; it's almost always `n` `-l` is how much memory you'll need for your job, and how much time it will take these are always in separate lines in the PBS script, but on the same line when given on the command line
+`-r` is reading capabilities; it's almost always `n` `-l` is how much memory you'll need for your job, and how much time it will take these are always in separate lines in the PBS script, but on the same line when given on the command line `-o` is the path used for the standard output of the batch job `-e` is the path used for the standard error output of the batch job

 Once you have these parameters in place, you can give it commands in the scripting language you specified earlier (it takes python, perl, R, etc. - I just stick with bash)